bormaxi8080/osint-timeline/DRAFT.md

 DeepInnovator.
 AI Research Assistant - Idea Spark & Scientific Discovery: https://github.com/HKUDS/DeepInnovator

+Stash.
+The one place your agents connect to all your data - GitHub, Drive, Gmail,
+Notion, Slack and more - plus an agent-native Drive in Markdown and HTML
+where their sessions, files, and pages all land: https://github.com/Fergana-Labs/stash/

 Sumkar.
 Your AI re-reads the same files over and over.
 Sumkar reads them once.
 Compress a file to a navigable index, persist it to disk, serve it on every read... even across sessions. ~40% fewer file tokens per read (measured, reproducible).
 Powered by Herald, the context engine from ESMC: https://github.com/alyfe-how/sumkar

 Sec-Gemini is a cutting-edge AI model designed to enhance cybersecurity capabilities and empower defenders in the ongoing battle against cyber threats: https://github.com/google/sec-gemini